 In 1636, less than thirty years after the founding of the Jamestown Colony, at the age of seven, Benjamin Eaton became this nation’s first foster child.

 In 1853, Charles Loring Brace began the free foster home movement.

 Three states led the movement.
-Massachusetts, prior to 1865, began paying board to families who took care of children too young to be indentured.
-Pennsylvania passed the first licensing law in 1885 which made it a misdemeanor to care for two or more unrelated children without a license.
+Massachusetts, before 1865, began paying board to families who took care of children too young to be indentured.
+Pennsylvania passed the first licensing law in 1885, making it a misdemeanor to care for two or more unrelated children without a license.

 Since then, there have never been a sufficient number of foster homes in Pennsylvania or America.
-We are often forced to put unrelated children in the same home.
-There simply are not enough foster homes.
+We are often forced to put unrelated children in the same house, and there are not enough foster homes.

 We need you to act now.
 So do the children.